jl4282/ModestWear/README.md

   - I want to lay out the project in a Model - View - Controller format
   - Need to research Polymer and MVC
 - Using pre-built Express project templates (1) - created `app using npm install express-generator`
-- Phantom.js (3)
-  - We want to use Phantom.js to test our routes
-  - Need to research it more [here](http://phantomjs.org/)
-- Less (1?) - If we need to add any aditional CSS we want to use LESS
-- Minification (1) - We want to minify everything on our production server
-- grunt to automatically (1):
-  - precompile Less (if used)
-  - run scraping algorithms
-  - minify the files
-- JSHint (1) - we want to install JSHint for SublimeText2
 - User Authentication (4)- use Facebook
-- CSS Framework (1) - Either Material Design Lite or the framework that Polymer comes with.
+- CSS Framework (1) - Using Angular Material CSS framework for layouts.
 - client side library (3) - Angular
-- visual effects (1) - we want to use Material Design motions to create visual effects and turn it into a living, breathing site.

-Total: 13?
+Total: 10?
 (I'm bad with numbers)

 ###Some Wireframes